mnindrazaka/mnindrazaka/content/javascript-function-call-and-apply.md

   author: "Angela Duckworth",
 };

+// we don't use array as function arguments when using .call() book1.printInfo.apply(book2, "amazon", "$10"); // the book title is Grit : The Power of Passion and Perseverance and written by Angela Duckworth.
+You can buy it on amazon for $10

-book1.printInfo.call(book2, ["amazon", "$10"]); // the book title is Grit : The Power of Passion and Perseverance and written by Angela Duckworth.
-You can buy it on amazon with $10
+// we use array as function arguments when using .apply() book1.printInfo.apply(book2, ["amazon", "$10"]); // the book title is Grit : The Power of Passion and Perseverance and written by Angela Duckworth.
+You can buy it on amazon for $10
 ```